 - 9.1.
 Horseback Riding Accident Risk Factors

 - 9.2.
 Horseback Riding Injuries

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

 If another person was responsible for your horseback riding injury, you may be able to file a lawsuit for damages.
 The individual or parties responsible for causing your accident may be legally liable for your injuries.
 This could include the

 - horse owner,

 - riding club, or

-You can sue for compensation for your injuries through filing a personal injury lawsuit in California.
-If you are injured in a horse-related accident in California, you may be able to recover damages for:
+You can sue for compensation for your injuries through filing a personal injury lawsuit.
+If you are injured in a horse-related accident, you may be able to recover damages for:

 - Physical injuries,

 - Property damage.